-With McLaren and Ferrari battling hard for the Constructors’ title last year, Oscar Piastri and Carlos Sainz had quite a few battles on the track, with one particularly ending ugly.
-They had a collision in Miami last season when Sainz lost the rear of his Ferrari while attempting to overtake the Australian for P4 into turn 17.
+While McLaren and Ferrari fought for the Constructors’ title only last year, Oscar Piastri and Carlos Sainz have had tussles ever since the Aussie debuted in F1.
+One of their major skirmishes came in Belgium in 2023.
+Last season, they had another collision in Miami when Sainz lost the rear of his Ferrari while attempting to overtake the Australian for P4 into turn 17.

-He eventually finished the race in 13th while Sainz finished in fifth after accounting for his penalty.
+He eventually finished the race in 13th while the #55 driver finished in fifth after accounting for his penalty.
 With Piastri coming off worse against Sainz last year, some of the Australian fans ahead of this weekend’s race at Albert Park predicted that the McLaren driver may consider the Spaniard his biggest enemy.

 The conversation began during a fan event when Piastri was asked about his best enemy.
-While the 23-year-old began to think about the same, some of the crowd shouted “Carlos“.
-Piastri too acknowledged that they had their moments on track last year but insisted that they had made up.
+While the 23-year-old began to think about the same, some of the crowd shouted “Carlos”.
+Piastri acknowledged that they had their moments on track last year, but insisted that they had made up.

 oscar: my best enemy?